Transient arrested for burglary in Williams

-One person was arrested for burglary after entering an apartment complex in Williams on Tuesday.
+One person has been arrested for burglary after entering an apartment complex in Williams on Tuesday.

 Williams Police Department Lieutenant Chris Miller said the suspect, 26-year-old Jose Acevedo, a transient, entered a residence that was part of a fourplex apartment.